Wednesday, December 29, 2021

 18. Citrus Trees Do Lose their Leaves and They Can Recover

 Although it has never happened to my trees, it is common for citrus trees to lose leaves when they first transition from outdoors to inside.
-I think the reason my citrus trees have not lost leaves is because I bring them in, as mentioned previously, when overnight temperatures dip below 50'F. Yes, you can wait longer, as citrus are hardy down to a brief freeze.
-But the shock of the temperature difference between indoors and out can cause leaf drop.
+I think the reason my citrus trees have not dropped leaves is because I bring them in, as mentioned previously, when overnight temperatures dip below 50°F. You can wait longer, but the shock of the temperature difference between indoors and out can cause leaf drop.
 Pay attention to overnight temperatures in early to mid autumn.

 A few slightly yellow leaves that drop off can be normal: the tree moves chlorophyll from older leaves (which turn yellow) to new growth or fruit.